News & Events

 Comb your pet regularly.
 You can monitor your pet's fur for fleas at multiple stages and check their skin for irritations, bite marks, or other signs of fleas, such as eggs or detritus (blackish-red "flea dirt").
 You want to pay close attention to favored locations, such as the back of the head and around the ears, the armpits, or the rump.
 Remember: fleas will jump on and off of you and your pet, so finding signs of fleas is important, even if you do not find fleas themselves.

 Keep an eye on your pet's behavior.
 Are they scratching more than usual?
 Are they pulling their fur out?
 Do they have dermatitis?
 Are they biting at the same area over and over?
 These are all potential signs that fleas are present.
-Note: If this behavior is present but you cannot find any other signs of fleas, bring your pet in to be checked by us.
-We can ensure there's not other health problems!
+Note: If this behavior is present, but you cannot find any other signs of fleas, bring your pet in to be checked by us.
+We can ensure there are no other health problems!

 White brings fleas to light.
 Sometimes it can be hard to determine if the evidence you're finding is of fleas, instead of just plain dirt, especially if your pet spends a lot of time outside.
 Put down white paper towels when you comb your pet with the flea comb.
 You can check the detritus that falls off the pet onto the paper towel or is stuck on the comb to see if it's like dried blood, or if it looks like the earth around your home.
 Also, if you wear white socks, you'll be able to see the fleas jumping on and off of you.